 I’ve been working at the University of Bath since 2004 and have been in this role since 2018.

 Hi I’m Susan and I’m the Team Lead for the Disability Advisers.
 I work with students to discuss possible new diagnoses, or to find out how their studies may be impacted by a disability, long-term health condition or mental health difficulty.
 We then work together to identify the best ways to support their studies and wellbeing during their time at University.
 I also work closely with staff throughout the university to help raise awareness and considerations to help improve inclusion.
 I’ve worked in different universities in London and the South West, supporting disabled students since 2002.

-I’m Becky, I am a Disability Adviser working within Student Services.
+I’m Becky, I am a Disability Adviser working within Student Support.
 My first contact with students is often in the summer before you start your course so I can find out more about you and your support needs and answer any questions that you may have about university study.
 I also meet with students at any time during their course to ensure that their support needs are being met.
 I am also involved in running the fortnightly social group for students with ASC.

 I’m James, one of the Disability Advisers.
 My role involves meeting with students to help them access support and request adjustments from their academic department, and from external sources such as Disabled Students’ Allowances (DSA).
 We create Disability Access Plans (DAPs), which provide support recommendations and exam arrangements.
 I have been in the role since 2017; prior to that I worked as a Specialist Study Skills support worker for students with SpLDs and ASC.

 I am Sam, one of the Disability Advisers.
 I support students with setting up their Disability Access Plans and exam arrangements.
 I joined the University of Bath in 2013, and prior to that I have worked in further education and the charity sectors, providing advice and guidance.